citp/privacy-policy-historical/w/wa/war/warbyparker.com.md

-> *The following text is extracted and transformed from the warbyparker.com privacy policy that was archived on 2018-08-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180828221833id_/https%3A//www.warbyparker.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the warbyparker.com privacy policy that was archived on 2019-04-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190402002057id_/https%3A//www.warbyparker.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | Warby Parker

 ## Privacy Policy

-## Effective Date: June 29, 2018
+## Effective Date: November 5, 2018

 At Warby Parker, we’re all about helping you see things a little more clearly.
 And we believe that you have a right to know what information we collect from you and how we protect your privacy.
 So we’ve created this Privacy Policy to let you know what to expect when you interact with us.
 This Privacy Policy applies to your use of our retail locations, as well as any of our websites, website features, and mobile applications (each, an “App”) that contain a link to this Privacy Policy (together the retail locations, our websites, and Apps are referred to as the “Services”).